pretix/pretix/doc/api/deviceauth.rst

 In most cases, your application should allow the user to select the event and check-in list they work with manually from a list.
 However, in some cases it is required to automatically configure the device for the correct event, for example in a kiosk-like situation where nobody is operating the device.
 In this case, the app can query the server for a suggestion which event should be used.
-You can also submit the confiugration that is currently in use via query parameters:
+You can also submit the configuration that is currently in use via query parameters:

 .. sourcecode:: http